Epic Case Study

 Follow-ups, billing suggestions, prior auths.

-We also created:
+We also built:

 The gen AI “Bloom”

-A new AI-specific icon system
+AI-specific icon system

-A distinct color palette and gradient system
+Distinct color palette and gradients

 A distinct color and gradient system